Welcome to Hertfordshire Walker

 Colney Heath footpath 14 between points 6 & 7

-Please note, a bridleway on this route was closed on 15/08/2023 for six months for demolition and construction work.
-Please choose a different route until February 2024.
+Please note, Sandridge bridleway 51 on this route was closed on 15/08/2023 for six months for demolition and construction work.
+Please choose a different route until further notice.

 This is a perfect walk if you are getting your car serviced along Hatfield Road and need to kill a few hours while the mechanics are doing their stuff.
 The route starts and finishes at what was Smallford Station on the former Hatfield to St Albans railway line, now The Alban Way.
 There is free car parking at the site (at the time of writing - August 2023).
 Along the way you will cross livestock fields and a farmyard where there are signs asking dog owners to keep their pets on a lead.